Classification of a supersolid: Trial wavefunctions, Symmetry breakings and Excitation spectra: Introduction

-{\bf 1.
-Introduction} A solid can not flow.
+A solid can not flow.
 It breaks a continuous translational symmetry into a discrete lattice translational symmetry.
+There are low energy lattice phonon excitations in the solid.
 While a superfluid can flow even through narrowest channels without any resistance.
-It breaks a global $ U(1) $ phase rotational symmetry.
-A supersolid is a state which breaks both kind of symmetries.
-The possibility of a supersolid phase in $^{4}He$ was theoretically speculated in 1970 \cite{and}.
-Over the last 35 years, a number of experiments have been designed to search for the supersolid state without success.
-However, recently, by using torsional oscillator measurement, a PSU group lead by Chan observed a marked $ 1 \sim 2 \% $ superfluid component of solid $^{4}He$ at $ \sim 0.2 K $ above $ 25 bar $, both when embedded in Vycor glass and in bulk $^{4}He$ \cite{chan}.
-Very recent specific heat measurements found a excessive specific heat peak around the putative supersolid onset critical temperature $ \sim 100 \ mK $ \cite{private}.
-The authors suggested that the supersolid state of $^{4}He$ maybe responsible for the superfluid component.
-The PSU experiments rekindled extensive both theoretical \cite{micro,van,macro,qgl} and experimental \cite{annealing,massflow} interests in the still controversial supersolid phase of $^{4}He$.
-There are two kinds of complementary theoretical approaches.
-The first is the microscopic numerical simulation \cite{micro}.
-The second is the phenomenological approach \cite{macro,qgl}.
-At this moment, despite all the theoretical work, there is no consensus at all on the interpretation of PSU's experiments.
-In \cite{qgl}, the author constructed a phenomenological Ginsburg Landau ( GL ) theory to study all the possible phases and phase transitions in $^{4}He $ and map out its global phase diagram from a unified framework.
-In this paper, by using the GL theory developed in \cite{qgl}, we study the possible microscopic mechanism leading to the supersolid and analyze carefully the conditions for the existence of the supersolid.
-We find that SS-v is more likely than SS-i.
-However, in order to be complete, we study both cases on the same footing.
-It is also constructive to compare SS-v with SS-i even though the SS-i is unlikely to be relevant to the Helium 4 system.
-We call vacancies induced supersolid as SS-v, interstitials induced supersolid as SS-i.
-When the two kinds of SS show different properties, we treat them differently, when they share the same properties, we treat them just in the same notation SS.
+It breaks a global $ U(1) $ symmetry and has the off-diagonal long range order (ODLRO).
+There are low energy superfluid phonon excitations in the superfluid.
+A supersolid is a state which breaks both the continuous translational symmetry and the global $ U(1) $ symmetry, therefore has both the crystalline order and the ODLRO.
+The possibility of a supersolid phase in $^{4}He$ was theoretically speculated in 1970 \cite{and,ches}.
+If so, under the slow rotation of a container, the superfluid component can not rotate, therefore reduces the rotational moment of inertial.
+This reduction is called Non-Classical Rotational Inertia (NCRI) \cite{leg}.
+Over the last 40 years, a number of experiments have been designed to search for the supersolid state.
+Most notably, by using torsional oscillator measurements, the group led by Chan observed a marked $ 1 \sim 2 \% $ NCRI of solid $^{4}He$ at $ \sim 0.2 K $ in bulk $^{4}He$ \cite{chan}.
+The authors suggested that the supersolid state of $^{4}He$ maybe responsible for the NCRI.
+The experiments rekindled extensive both experimental \cite{annealing,massflow,massflow1,melt,acou,heat,xray} and theoretical \cite{micro,micro2,ander,ander2,dor1,dor2,son,qglprl,epl,qgllong,noz,miss1,disorder,entropy} interests.
+So far, there is still a controversy if a supersolid phase indeed exist in $ ^{4} He $ system and is responsible for the NCRI observed in the Chan's experiments.
+For example, the NCRI experiment in annealed samples \cite{annealing} the mass flow experiments \cite{massflow,massflow1} and the first principle microscopic calculations \cite{micro} indicate that the superfluid effects observed so far in solid He-4 are disordered-induced.